Srivijaya: Religion

-A notable Srivijayan and revered Buddhist scholar is Dharmakirti who taught Buddhist philosophy in Srivijaya and Nalanda.
+A notable Srivijayan and revered Buddhist scholar was Dharmakirti who taught Buddhist philosophy in Srivijaya and Nalanda.
 The language diction of many inscriptions found near where Srivijaya once reigned incorporated Indian Tantric conceptions.
 This evidence makes it clear the relationship of the ruler and the concept of bodhisattva—one who was to become a Buddha.
-This is the first evidence seen in the archaeological record of a Southeast Asian ruler (or king) regarded as a religious leader/figure.
+This is the first evidence seen in the archaeological record of a Southeast Asian ruler regarded as a religious leader/figure.

 One thing researchers have found Srivijaya to be lacking is an emphasis in art and architecture.
-While neighboring regions have evidence of intricate architecture, such as the Borobudur temple built in 750–850 AD under the Sailendra Dynasty, Palembang lacks Buddhist stupas or sculpture.
+While neighboring regions have evidence of intricate architecture, Palembang lacks Buddhist stupas or sculptures.

-Next to Buddhism, Hinduism was also practiced by the population of Srivijayan kingdom.
-This is based on the discovery of Bumiayu temple ruin, a red brick Shivaist Hindu temple compound built and used between the 8th to 13th century CE.
-The Bumiayu temple site is located by the banks of Lematang River, a tributary of Musi River.
-This temple compound was probably built by a Kedatuan (settlement or principality) that belongs within Srivijayan mandala (sphere of influence).
-The fact that Hindu temple was discovered within the area of Srivijayan Buddhist empire suggests that the kingdom's population adheres to both Hinduism and Buddhism that coexist quite harmoniously.
+Hinduism was also practiced in Srivijaya.
+This is based on the discovery of the Bumiayu temple ruin, a red brick Shivaist Hindu temple compound built and used between the 8th and 13th century.
+The Bumiayu temple site is located by the banks of the Lematang River, a tributary of the Musi River.
+This temple compound was probably built by a Kedatuan within Srivijaya's mandala.
+The fact that a Hindu temple was discovered within the area of predominantly Buddhist Srivijaya suggests that Srivijaya's two religious groups coexisted quite harmoniously.

 According to the styles of Shiva and Agastya statues found in Bumiayu temple 1, those Hindu statues are dated from around the 9th to 10th-century.
 By the 12th to 13th-century it seems that the faith in Bumiayu was shifted from Hinduism to Tantric Buddhism.